NREL/SOEP-QSS-Test/Status.md

   and there are other new (non-startup) output steps that also look like a state event is being shown that wasn't before even though we weren't suppressing output "event points".
+* Getting the PyFMI results variable list using the prior `res.keys()` method stopped working.
+The `run_PyFMI.py` script uses this list for output filtering against a name/wildcard/regex list of variables.
+A work-around was found (getting it from `res._result_data.vars`) so it isn't an obstacle.

 ### Buildings Library Version